Willie o Winsbury: Recordings

 Andy Irvine sang "Willy O'Winsbury" on Sweeney's Men's eponymous debut album in 1968, accompanying himself on guitar.
 The recording featured the tune of "Fause Foodrage" (Child 89), which is now commonly used for "Willie O' Winsbury".
 On the album's sleeve notes, band member Johnny Moynihan wrote, "A ballad for which Andy is renowned.
 He got the text from Child's 'English and Scottish Ballads'; looking up the tune he got his numbers confused and emerged with the wrong air.
 By chance it suited the song very well".
 In 2010, Irvine re-recorded the song with a fuller arrangement of the same tune for his album Abocurragh, adding: "This is Child 100.
 I collected the words from different versions and as the story goes, on looking up the tune, I lighted on the tune to number 101.
 I'm not sure if this is true but it's a good story".

-Being a well-documented song and publicised by English Folk Dance and Song Society, The Broadside Ballads Project, and Mainly Norfolk, the song was recorded by Jon Boden and Oli Steadman for inclusion in their respective lists of daily folk songs "A Folk Song A Day" and "365 Days Of Folk".
+Being a well-documented song and publicised by English Folk Dance and Song Society, The Broadside Ballads Project, and Mainly Norfolk, the song was recorded by Jon Boden and Oli Steadman for inclusion in their respective lists of daily folk songs "A Folk Song a Day" and "365 Days Of Folk".

 The song "Farewell, Farewell", recorded by Fairport Convention on their album Liege and Lief in 1969, is an adaptation featuring new lyrics by Richard Thompson.
 A recording of "Willie O' Winsbury" played and sung by Thompson was included in the 2006 boxset RT - The Life and Music of Richard Thompson.

-A 1972 version by the British folk group Pentangle is perhaps the most commonly known rendition of the song in modern times.

 Following is a list of notable recordings of the ballad including, for each entry, the year of release, artist, song title, and album title: